T

 restaurant

-A historic and elegant restaurant offering traditional Hungarian cuisine in a refined setting.
-Located near the City Park, it's a perfect spot for a leisurely lunch after your bath.
+A historic and elegant restaurant offering traditional Hungarian cuisine with a refined touch.
+It's known for its classic dishes and sophisticated ambiance, making it a great spot for a leisurely lunch.

 3. Afternoon